Afghan ice cream sweetens business appetite

 The rectangular vanilla bars mechanically dipped in thick chocolate at the Herat ice cream factory in western Afghanistan are a world away from intensifying violence in a war that has dragged on into its 11th year.

-Herat Ice Cream's orange sorbets, coffee-flavored bars, cones and a mock "Magnum" are sold in all of Afghanistan's 34 provinces, a rare success for a business benefitting from no foreign investment.
+Herat Ice Cream's orange sorbets, coffee-flavoured bars, cones and a mock "Magnum" are sold in all of Afghanistan's 34 provinces, a rare success for a business benefitting from no foreign investment.

 Officials in Herat province bordering Iran now want to build on such a success to turn the region into a business hub, creating a "Herat" brand in a nation where locals depending on foreign aid have largely failed at independent commerce.

-"I started with half a million and now my company is worth $15 million," said Ahmad Faizi, Herat Ice Cream's chief executive, who set up the firm almost nine years ago with his savings from an import business.
+"I started with half a million and now my company is worth $15 million (9.54 million pounds)," said Ahmad Faizi, Herat Ice Cream's chief executive, who set up the firm almost nine years ago with his savings from an import business.

 His 216 employees work around the clock to make the country's beloved treats, turning imported and local milk into 30 tonnes of ice cream a day.
 They sell for the equivalent of 30 cents a piece and generate $5 million a year in turnover.